afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step4.md

-## Automating a Go or No Go Production Decision

 In this step an automated go / no-go decision step will be added.
 If, based on your criteria, Keptn decides the artifact is a `pass`, the release will be automatically promoted to production.

 If the evaluation is a `failure`, the release will be blocked.